 Organic lavender honey also requires incredible production efforts.
 In fact, to produce a monoflora, large expanses of crops are needed.
 Its aroma releases a bouquet of floral and fruity notes while on the palate it is velvety, fragrant and with vague flavors of fig flavor.
 Freshly picked, lavender honey is liquid, of an intense straw yellow color.
 A few months after the harvest, it develops medium-large crystals that turn the honey’s tone towards white.
-To best enjoy it, as well as pure, it can be combined with persistent-tasting cheeses, such as Sardinian or Sicilian pecorino.
+To best enjoy it, as well as pure, it can be combined with persistent-tasting cheeses, such as Tuscan pecorino.

 Unlike the previous ones, which are at least known, the organic honey of Sulla Coronaria is instead unknown to most.
 This honey is made from the crops of Sulla Coronaria, a fodder plant with a “crowned” flower that gives its name to the entire species.
 Its characteristics are almost all marked by weak intensity.
 Even in terms of persistence, this honey is almost imperceptible.
 The presence of medium or fine crystals means that its coloring is a very light yellow, when not transparent.